 top of page

-RESEARCH PROJECTS
+RESEARCH

 We are interested in cell biology, morphogenesis, and organ chirality.
 To explore these topics, we use Drosophila melanogaster as our primary model system.
-Below, you can find an overview of our research focus and current and future projects.
-More projects will be added as the lab grows.

 We will soon begin hiring—so check back for upcoming Job Postings!